AJP authors: Please read the following instructions carefully before submitting your manuscript.

-- You will be required to submit a signed Transfer of Copyright Form to the American Institute of Physics (AIP), transferring copyright to the AAPT.
+- You will be required to submit a signed Transfer of Copyright Form (or a signed Open Access Agreement Form) to the American Institute of Physics (AIP).

 - AIP will send galley proofs of your manuscript, which you must check quickly but carefully in advance of publication.

 - You may wish to order reprints using the Reprint Order Form